xbgmsharp/yapdnsui/README.md

 * Use a specific branch for your changes (one bonus point if it's prefixed with 'feature/')
 * _write tests_, doc, commit and push until you are happy with your contribution
 * Send a pull request
-* Please try not to mess with the Rakefile, version, or history
+* Please try not to mess with the package, version, or history

 License
 -------